 Graduate Council policies, including all policy and procedural information published in the Graduate Catalog and other university documents, are subject to review and approval by the College Deans, the Dean of the College of Graduate and Interdisciplinary Studies, the Provost, and the President.
 They may also be subject to review and approval by the full members of the graduate faculty at the discretion of the Graduate Council.

-The Graduate Council is composed of a faculty representative from each academic college, 2 graduate students, and 6 at-large faculty representatives.
+The Graduate Council is composed of a Council chair (and alternate), a faculty representative from each academic college, two graduate students, and six at-large faculty representatives.

-The Dean and Associate Deans of the College of Graduate and Interdisciplinary Studies shall automatically serve as non-voting members.
+The Dean of the College of Graduate and Interdisciplinary Studies, a representative from the NDSU Libraries and representatives from the Graduate School shall automatically serve as non-voting members.

 The Council will meet at least monthly during the academic year.
 Special meetings may be called by the Chair or by a majority of the membership.